 We are cautiously optimistic as the current momentum is led by younger generations, consumers and voters.
 And policymakers at the UN Climate Change Conference (COP26) have a mandate to advance on their commitments with the planet, which undoubtedly includes promoting the shift to healthier diets, zero-deforestation and regenerative agriculture.
 These same forces are not only unlocking a savvy cooperation between public and private investors, but also are likely to increase the scale and returns of the businesses participating in the food revolution.

-Mauricio Benitez is a Sectorial Specialist in Food Systems at responsAbility.
-He oversees the development of new investment solutions related to climate finance, sustainable food and natural capital and is currently working on a climate impact fund to help address key challenges of the global food system.
+Mauricio Benitez is responsAbility’s Food Systems Lead.
+He oversees the development and implementation of new investment solutions related to climate finance, sustainable food and natural capital and is currently working on a climate impact fund to help address key challenges of the global food system.
 He joined responsAbility in 2009, after 10 years working in Latin America and Eastern Europe, supporting small banks to improve credit risk management and strategy.
-Originally from Bolivia, Mauricio is an economist and holds an MEcon degree from the University of the Western Cape and an MA in Development Management from the Ruhr Universität Bochum.
+Mauricio is a Swiss-Bolivian Economist and holds an MEcon degree from the University of the Western Cape and an MA in Development Management from the Ruhr Universität Bochum.